EZCampusDevs/frontend/contribute-styles.md

 ```

-<p style="color: red;"> Get this React Snippets Library if you're working on Functional or Q/A Frontend Developement instead of UI</p>
+<p> Get this React Snippets Library if you're working on Functional or Q/A Frontend Developement instead of UI</p>
 ```
 Name: ES7+ React/Redux/React-Native snippets
 Id: dsznajder.es7-react-js-snippets